LakshyaSingh354/Inferyx/README.md

-# Inferyx - A Production-Grade AI Inference Engine
+# Inferyx - A Production-Grade AI Inference Engine ⚙️🔥

-Inferyx is a high-performance inference system that simulates production-grade AI infrastructure.
+**Inferyx** is a no-BS simulation of a real-world AI inference system — built from the ground up to mirror the insane complexity and pressure of production-scale ML deployment.
+From batching and retry queues to observability and dynamic worker pools, Inferyx doesn’t play around.

 It mimics what happens *after* a `/predict` API is called: job queuing, batching, caching, retrying, worker pooling, and full observability, just like you’d expect in a real world deployment powering millions of requests.